Afungchwi/WTMGDG-Bambili-100-Days-of-Code-Data-Science/README.md

 Was able to print hello world and try my little if statement
 #Day 2
 was able to create a variable give it a value hello world and printed it out
+#Day 3
+Created var placeholders and did arithmetic operations like adding multilpying modulos of two values